-One fifth use intelligent supply chain visibility solutions - but most plan to implement them soon Use of Supply Chain Visibility Technology
+One quarter use intelligent supply chain visibility solutions - but most plan to implement them soon

+Use of Supply Chain Visibility Technology

 Q: Does your organization plan on leveraging automated/intelligent solutions to gain visibility into interdependencies into your supply chain?
-(Not showing all answer options); n=300 Understanding the interdependencies between an organization and its suppliers at different tiers is a necessary component of operational resilience because many supply chain disruptions originate among indirect suppliers further upstream.
+(Not showing all answer options); n=300

+Understanding the interdependencies between an organization and its suppliers at different tiers is a necessary component of operational resilience because many supply chain disruptions originate among indirect suppliers further upstream.

 Without this level of visibility, managers cannot make truly informed decisions about where and how to mitigate potential sources of risk.

 Supply chain visibility is a big data problem that requires a big data solution.

+While about a quarter of respondents already use intelligent and automated technology for this purpose, almost three-quarters say they are implementing it or plan to introduce it within 12 months.

+COMPARISON

-While less than a fifth of respondents already use intelligent and automated technology for this purpose, more than three-quarters say they are implementing it or plan to introduce it within 12 months.
-NOSIAVAMOS 53% of A&D executives in 2021 considered Al/intelligent visibility solutions to be the most beneficial method of supply chain monitoring out of 7 options, which was a higher percentage than any other option
+of tech executives in 2021 considered Al/intelligent visibility solutions to be the most beneficial method of supply chain monitoring out of 7 options, which was a higher percentage than any other option.